 Metacam has anti-inflammatory, pain relieving, and fever reducing qualities.
 These features make it a useful drug for dealing with certain medical conditions in cats.

-In the UK, Metacam is used as a post-operative pain therapy.
-It is also useful as chronic pain management in much lower doses, usually to treat feline osteoarthritis.
+Meloxicam is most commonly prescribed for post-operative pain in cats.
+Vets administer it as an injection after surgeries.
+It is often given after spaying, neutering or orthopedic procedures.
+It is also potentially useful as chronic pain management in much lower doses, usually to treat feline osteoarthritis.

 How to Give Metacam to Cats